Jesus in Ahmadiyya: Second Coming of Jesus

-The hadith and the Bible indicate that Jesus will return during the latter days.
-Islamic hadith commonly depicts that Jesus, upon his second coming, would be an "Ummati" (Muslim) and a follower of Muhammad and that he would revive the truth of Islam rather than fostering a new religion.
-In other words, that he would restore the religion of Muhammed (as Jesus had restored the religion of Moses).

-The movement interprets the prophecised Second Coming of Jesus as being of a person "similar to Jesus" (mathīl-i ʿIsā), rather than that of Jesus of Nazareth himself.
+The Ahmadiyya movement interprets the prophecised Second Coming of Jesus as being of a person "similar to Jesus" (mathīl-i ʿIsā), rather than that of Jesus of Nazareth himself.
 Mirza Ghulam Ahmad professed that the prophecy in traditional religious texts were greatly misunderstood to interpret that Jesus of Nazareth himself would return.

-Ahmadis consider that the founder of the movement, in both his teachings and character as well as his situation and struggles, was likewise a circumstantial representation of that of Jesus's struggles.
+Ahmadis consider that the founder of the movement, in both his teachings and character as well as his situation and struggles, was likewise a circumstantial representation of the situation and struggles of Jesus.

-Similarities to Jesus

-Henceforth, Ahmadi Muslims believe this prediction – the Second Coming – was fulfilled by Mirza Ghulam Ahmad and continued by his movement.

 Universal prophethood

 Adherents of the Ahmadiyya movement assert that the expected arrival of a latter day Messiah is represented across all major faiths.
 The prophecy of the messiah historically diverged into several theories and distinct interpretations which filtered across through the world's religious movements.
 The original Messianic prophecy nonetheless, only referred to a single Messiah.
 As such, Ahmadis declare that the Messiah for all major world faiths and mankind has been unified by the advent of a single Promised Messiah (Mirza Ghulam Ahmad).

-Ahmadi's believe that God will cause all world faiths to gradually fade away and gravitate towards the Ahmadiyya faith; that such a process will follow a correlative pattern of circumstances and take a similar amount of time as what it took for Christianity to rise to dominance (e.g. roughly 300 years – Seven sleepers).
+Ahmadi's believe that God will cause all world faiths to gradually fade away and gravitate towards the Ahmadiyya faith; that such a process will follow a correlative pattern of circumstances and take a similar amount of time as what it took for Christianity to rise to dominance (e.g. roughly 300 years – Seven Sleepers).